About the Community Mental Health Masterplan

 What are Community Intervention Teams (COMIT)?

 • AIC has paired each GP clinic to a COMIT provider, to facilitate GPs' identification of a community mental health partner who can supplement the psychosocial interventions.
-Regardless of the pairing, you are not restricted to refer to only your partner COMIT.
+Note: Regardless of the pairing, you are not restricted to refer to only your partner COMIT.
 Should you or your patient have a preferred/existing working relationship with another COMIT provider, you have the choice to refer as desired after discussing with your patient.

-• Patient's name and NRIC
+• Patient's name, NRIC and contact number

-• Presenting condition
+• Presenting symptoms/ issues

 • Capability Building